Was your Circle set up, but now you can't connect? Two of the most common symptoms are:

 Sometimes a process can die that will disconnect the Circle app, your Circle device, or Internet connection.
 Restarting your Circle device, app, phone/tablet or router can help:

-- To restart your Circle device: Simply hold down the grey power button on the back of the Circle for about 10-15 seconds, until the white light on the back turns off completely.
+- To reboot your Circle device: Simply hold down the grey power button on the back of the Circle for about 10-15 seconds, until the white light on the back turns off completely.
 Then, hold the button again for a few seconds, until the light comes back on.
+See more here.

-- To restart your Circle app: On an iOS device, double tap the "Home" button, and "slide" the Circle app up and off the screen.
-On an Android device, tap the window icon in the bottom right of the screen, and slide the Circle app off the screen to the left or right.
+- To restart your Circle app: On an iOS device, double tap the "Home" button or slide up to see all your apps, and "slide" the Circle app up and off the screen.
+On an Android device, tap the window icon in the bottom right of the screen or slide up from the bottom to see all apps, and slide the Circle app off the screen to the left or right.
+Having trouble closing an app?
+Try searching online for your device by name and how to "Force close an app".

-- To restart your router: Unplug your router from power, and wait about 30 seconds.
+- To reboot your router: Unplug your router from power, and wait about 30 seconds.
 Then, plug the power cable back in, and wait a few minutes for it to start back up.

 Is Your Circle Device LED Blinking?